Table of contents

 Step 3: Set conversion tag

-Once you’ve selected the conversion action, click Set Tag and choose Use Google Tag Manager.
-Next, the Conversion ID and Conversion Label come into view.
+Once you have selected the conversion action, click Set Tag and choose Use Google Tag Manager.
+Next, the Conversion ID and Conversion Tag come into view.
 We need these.

 Conversie instellingen